beccam/katakoda-scenarios/jshell/step2.md

              .build())
 ```

-Use the `withCloudSecureConnectBundle()` method to specify the path to the secure connect bundle for your Astra database.
+* Use the `withCloudSecureConnectBundle()` method to specify the path to the secure connect bundle for your Astra database.
 We have already done this for you.
-Use the `withAuthCredentials()` method to specify the username and password for your database. *You will need to provide this*
+* Use the `withAuthCredentials()` method to specify the username and password for your database. **You will need to provide this**
-We use the `withKeyspace()` method to specify the keyspace name for your database.
+* We use the `withKeyspace()` method to specify the keyspace name for your database.
 If you have completed previous Astra scenarios, you will already have the `user_management` keyspace and `users` table.

-If you don't have the keyspace or table, head over to your cloud console and set it up:
+If you don't have the keyspace or table, head over to your Cloud Console on your [Astra Account](https://astra.datastax.com/) and set it up:
 ```
 CREATE KEYSPACE user_management WITH replication = {'class': 'NetworkTopologyStrategy', 'caas-dc': '1'}  AND durable_writes = true;